siilak/dev/README.md

-## Installing LED Dev version
+## Installing Dev version

-1. Set your MAMP or other localhost to `http://led.dev` Import dev database from: `site/assets/backups/database/dev.sql` Run `npm install` for Gulp Less watch and compile.
+1. Set your MAMP or other localhost to `http://wire.dev` Import dev database from: `site/assets/backups/database/dev.sql` Run `npm install` for Gulp Less watch and compile.